homiedopie/beberlei.de/2015/04/11/monolithic_repositories_with_php_and_composer.rst

   commits (`Reference
   <http://www.perforce.com/sites/default/files/still-all-one-server-perforce-scale-google-wp.pdf>`_).

-- Twitter, Foursquare and Square are working on their clone of Google's Bazels build system called `Pants <https://pantsbuild.github.io/>`_.
+- Twitter, Foursquare and Square are working on their clone of Google's Bazel build system called `Pants <https://pantsbuild.github.io/>`_.
 It is also designed for monolithic repositories.